maniospas/pygrank/docs/userguide/setup.md

 Below is a list of supported backends with installation instructions and comments.

 ### <span class="component">numpy</span>
-<b class="parameters">About</b><br>This is the default backend and is enabled by default.
+<b class="parameters">About</b><br>This is the backend enabled by default.
 Internally,
 it employs `scipy` for sparse-dense matrix operations.
-All other backends rely on `scipy` sparse matrices as an intermediate step when initializing their own sparse matrix types.
-This backend is best suited to general-purpose numerical computations and handling very large graphs with memory efficiency, but is not the fastest option.
+All other backends rely on `scipy` sparse matrices too, albeit as an intermediate step when initializing their own sparse matrix types. `"numpy"` is best suited to general-purpose numerical computations and handling very large graphs with memory efficiency.
+However, it is not the fastest option when GPUs are available.
 <br>
 <b class="parameters">Links</b><br> [numpy](https://numpy.org/)<br>[scipy](https://scipy.org/)

 ### <span class="component">tensorflow</span>
-<b class="parameters">About</b><br>Performs computations within the `tensorflow` execution environment.
+<b class="parameters">About</b><br>Performs computations within the `tensorflow`
+execution environment.
 The latter is an open-source platform for machine learning developed by the Google Brain team.
-There
-are two modes in which this backend can be executed: `"dense"` (default) and `"sparse"`.
+There are two modes in which this backend can work in: `"dense"` (default) and `"sparse"`.
 The mode may be provided as additional arguments to the backend loading call like this:

 ```python